 - What is Fluenz Tetra and what is it used for?

 Fluenz Tetra is a vaccine used to protect children from 2 to less than 18 years of age against influenza (flu).
 Influenza is mainly caused by two kinds of influenza virus, known as influenza A and B. Each of these circulates as different strains or subtypes, which change over time.
-Fluenz Tetra will contain live attenuated (weakened) influenza A and B virus strains (type A-H1N1, type A-H3N2, type B Victoria lineage and type B Yamagata lineage) based on the official recommendation for the annual flu season.
+Fluenz Tetra will contain live attenuated (weakened) influenza A and B virus strains (type A-H1N1, type A-H3N2 and two type B strains) based on the official recommendation for the annual flu season.

 - How is Fluenz Tetra used?